replit/kaboom/site/tutorials/drag-sprite-tutorial.md

 ## Things to consider

-The main things that we want to consider about the code are as follows:
+The main things that we want to consider are as follows:

 - We want to keep track of the sprite we're dragging
 - We want to create a custom component for handling drag and drop behaviour